Dunfermline Heritage Community Projects.

 Join Dunfermline Heritage Community Projects for a day of exploration of aspects of Dunfermline you may not know.
 Did you know Dunfermline has a hereditary High Chamberlain?
 What part did John Norton play in a Canadian battle?
 Discover the photographic abilities of David Octavius Hill.
 Learn to appreciate the works of two neglected Dunfermline poets.
 How many sites in Old West Fife can you identify?
 What can you find in the archives of the new Library and Galleries?
 All this and more to be discovered.

-Follow the more info. link for detail programme and to purchase tickets on-line.
+There is no additional fee or handling charge for using this method.
+Or follow the more info link for detail programme and to purchase tickets on-line.

 © 2013 DHCP.
 All rights Reserved, Dunfermline KY12 8QE